geocryology/GeoCryoLabPy/README.md

 ## thermistorCalibrate.py

 This is the first version of Controller.py and should not be used.
 It will likely be removed in the future.

+## Agi4395A_V21.py

+Configures Agilent analyzer based on user specifications and measures ratio of receiver-B to receiver-R voltages in cartesian format as a function of frequency.

+## Sol1260A_V12.py

+Configures Solartron analyzer based on user specifications and measures ratio of channel-1 to channel-2 voltages in cartesian format as a function of frequency.